xlz/rosbeam/README.md

 # rosbeam
-A ROS driver for BeamPro
+A ROS driver for BeamPro and Beam+

 ## NOTICE